myrrlyn/website-content/uses.md

 > of the computer.
 {:tag="aside" .bq-warn .iso7010 .w012}

-I built my first PC in 2013 (deceased 2017) and my second in 2015 (deceased 2021).
+I built my first PC in 2013 (deceased 2017) and my second in 2015 (limping along as of 2023).
 I intend to rebuild both of them once I have the spare time and money, and the GPU shortage subsides.

 They ran [Arch Linux] as the primary operating system; in 2019, I reverted back to Windows as the primary and ran the Arch system as a HyperV guest so that I